Recognising Malaysia’s Artistic Talents in An International Context

 Graeme Wilkinson

-Graeme Wilkinson is Tan Sri Jeffrey Cheah Distinguished Professor at Sunway University and was the University’s Vice-Chancellor for ten years.
+Professor Graeme Wilkinson is a Pro-Chancellor and Emeritus Professor at the University.
 He graduated from Imperial College London and Oxford University.
 He worked as a Head of School, Dean of Faculty, and Pro Vice-Chancellor in universities in the UK before joining Sunway University.
-His books on higher education reflect his experiences gained from his past senior management roles.
+His books on higher education reflect the experiences gained from his past senior management roles.

 Bo Li